RichardCByrne/CI-MS3-Floral-Reef/README.md

 The project was deployed to Heroku using the following steps...

 1. Create a file named 'Procfile' in the project directory and paste the following code: ```web: python app.py```
-2. A requirements.txt file wsa created by using the command: ```pip3 freeze --local > requirements.txt```
+2. A 'requirements.txt' file was created by using the command: ```pip3 freeze --local > requirements.txt```
-3. Log into Heroku and crete a new Heroku app.
+3. Log into Heroku and create a new Heroku app.
-4. Name the app 'ci-ms3-floral-reef' and select local region.
+4. Name the app and select your local region.
 5. Connect Heroku to GitHub by following the on-screen prompts.
 6. Select the repository from which you want to deploy your code and click 'Connect'.
 7. Enable automatic deploys from the master branch.